 I would say that if you are struggling to keep on top of it and it's not your area of expertise, then yes you should consider outsourcing it.
 Comparing your hourly rate doing a minimal task against that of hiring someone to do it whilst you focus on your genius zone.

 Alternatively, look at batching and prescheduling your content.
 You can do most o fyour content in a couple of hours for a whole month.
 Once you know your theme and items.

 I offer social media support to businesses and would be happy to chat to you about your options and potential costs.

-I think it’s best to ask, which is more time and cost effective for your business?
-In running and growing a business, usually, it comes down to time and money.
+I think a better question to ask is which option is more time and cost effective for your business?
+When running and growing a business, it usually comes down to time and money.

-Both options are viable with their own pros and cons.
+Outsourcing social media marketing and keeping it in-house are both viable with their own pros and cons.

 By hiring in-house, you’ll get a dedicated person or team to manage and grow your social media profile, unlike outsourcing.
 Turnaround time is faster too.
 You will be faster to react to news, changes and can pounce on opportunities on social media as they arise.
 There’s no time wasted going back and forth between your business and your social media company or agency.

 However, if you want to be serious, you'll need to hire a team and that involves salaries, payroll taxes, benefits, office space, utilities, training, etc. Even a one-person department will cost you, as the average social media manager pay in Australia starts from $60K annually and can go up to $90K.

 You’ll have to budget for when your employees go on sick leave and vacation.
 That’s not a problem when you outsource your social media management and campaigns as you are guaranteed they will deliver regardless.

 The pros and cons of outsourcing to a social media company or agency